 Briskets

-The Brisket market decreased last week, and has continued to decrease this week through three days of trading.
-Analysts believe the market will continue to decline during the rest of February.
+The Brisket market increased last week, and has continued to increase this week through three days of trading.
+Analysts believe the market could continue to push higher in the short term.

 Thin Meats